CoNarrative/glujs-guide-built/view-model-parts.md

 With this pattern, your data does not have to be arbitrarily separated into a pure 'model' with no behavior.
 After all, if you are building a UI you are going to be displaying that data on the screen, and you're going to need all the rich reactive behavior GluJS provides.
 The view model concept unifies model with controller and makes your architecture a whole lot simpler - and you can still separate out your "data definitions" (models) for re-use by leveraging `modelType` as needed.

-### Formulas
+### Formula Properties

-Formulas are read-only properties that respond to changes in other properties.
+Formula properties (or just formulas for short) are read-only properties that respond to changes in other properties.
 To declare a formula, put a `$` at the end of the name (this won't become part of its name but is just a flag) and then supply a function that returns a value: